ZertoPublic/Z4K/docs/Z4KAdministrationGuide.md

 #### Performing a Failover

--	To failover run the command:
+-	To failover, run the command:

 ``` shell
 kubectl zrt failover-live [vpg-name] [checkpoint-id]